marocena26/test-innoway/README.md

 The following **requirements** have to be respected:

-- An **React** project will be created in its latest version.
+- A **React** project will be created in its latest version.
 - A **basic routing system** will be created with the options that can be seen in the images where only the page to layout (declarations) will have the content.
-- We will value the creation of **react components in order to reuse code**.
+- The creation of **react components in order to reuse code** will be valuated.
-- You will have to use for the layout **.scss files** (when you create the angular project choose it like this) and you will value the use of the advantages of this one.
+- The layout **.scss files** (when you create the angular project choose it like this) ought to be used and the advantages of this will be valuated.
-- Resolution. than **900px wide**.
+- Must have a resolution **below 900px**.

 ## 🛠️ Tools